 If you meet the criteria you may apply to register as an elector.
 Apply

 An election for one Procureur du Bien Public in each Parish is held every 18 months.
 The next elections will be on 12 September 2018.
 Those elected will take the oath of office on 14 September 2018.

 Nomination form for candidate for election as Procureur du Bien Public

 Elections for Centeniers are held every 9 months.
 The next elections will be on 12 September 2018.
 Those elected as Centenier will take the oath of office on 14 September 2018.

 Nomination form for candidate for election as Centenier

 Elections for 8 Senators, 12 Connétables (one for each Parish) and for 29 Deputies in parishes or parish districts are held every four years.
-The next elections are in 2022 (see
+Elections were held on (see